EDAW: Global landscape architect (1980s-2000s)

-In the 1980s, the firm expanded its portfolio of projects in Asia with projects in Korea, China, Japan, Thailand and Singapore and by 1992, EDAW had opened offices in Sydney and London.
+In the 1980s, the firm expanded its Asian portfolio with projects in Korea, China, Japan, Thailand and Singapore, and by 1992, EDAW had opened offices in Sydney and London.
 Important commissions in the decade included the Alpine and Rock Garden at Denver Botanic Gardens, the Jimmy Carter Library and Museum in Atlanta and the master plan for Mission Bay, San Francisco.
 Landscape architect Joe Brown took the reins of the company as president in 1992.
-Brown, the lead designer of projects as diverse as the Memorial to the 56 Signers of the Declaration of Independence in Washington, DC to Tokyo Midtown, oversaw EDAW's transformation into a global name in landscape architecture.
+Brown, the lead designer of projects Memorial to the 56 Signers of the Declaration of Independence in Washington, DC to Tokyo Midtown, oversaw EDAW's transformation into a global name in landscape architecture.
 Major commissions included the Restoration of the Everglades, the Monumental Core Framework Plan for the National Capital Planning Commission in Washington, Atlanta's Centennial Olympic Park, the brownfield development at Stapleton, Denver, Celebration, Florida and the landscape architecture for the National Museum of the American Indian.

-In the UK, EDAW became an important player in urban regeneration.
-The firm was lead master planner for the Manchester city centre redevelopment following the 1996 Manchester bombing and went on to design Manchester's Piccadilly Gardens.
+In the United Kingdom, EDAW was involved in numerous urban regeneration projects.
+The firm was lead master planner for Manchester city centre's redevelopment following the 1996 bombing and went on to design Manchester's Piccadilly Gardens.
 Major urban public realm commissions included London's Royal Victoria Dock, Edinburgh's Quartermile, Sheffield's Sheaf Square, Pier Head and King's Dock, Port of Liverpool, and the redesign of Blackpool's waterfront.
-In 2003-05, EDAW led the group that developed the master plan for the site of the successful London bid for the 2012 Summer Olympics.
+Between 2003 and 2005, EDAW led the group that developed the master plan for the site of the successful London bid for the 2012 Summer Olympics.

 The practice opened a Hong Kong office in 1996, which would eventually grow to include design studios across the region.
 Of note in Asia was EDAW's long-standing relationship with the city of Suzhou, where EDAW landscape architects and urban designers completed the master plan and public realm design for the China-Singapore Suzhou Industrial Park, using contemporary design techniques but also incorporating traditional Chinese landscape and horticultural traditions.
 In a similar vein, the firm designed large urban schemes for rapidly industrializing Chinese cities such as Wuxi Li Lake Parklands and the revitalization of the Hai River in Tianjin.
 In Australia, it was in Brisbane where the practice's work was particularly prolific with projects such as Roma Street Parkland and South Bank Parklands.